Paternity and childcare leave in the civil service

 You can write your leave request using the following template:

-Apply for paternity and foster care leave
+Applying for paternity and childcare leave

 Paternity and childcare leave is considered to be a period of activity.